G28X0Y0/Velocity-App/capstone/vue/README.md

-# Final Vue Capstone Project Seed

-This is the Vue starter project for the final capstone.
-This document walks you through how to set up and run the project.
-It also explains the project's features, such as Vue Router, Vuex, and authentication.

 ## Project setup

-The first thing you'll need to do is to download any dependencies by running this command:
+The first thing you'll need to do is to download any dependencies by running:

 ```
 npm install